gilvillard/hplll/tests/collection/relations/README.txt

 Credit to:

-For rs see D. H. Bailey and D. J. Broadhurst.
+For rs and bifurcation see D. H. Bailey and D. J. Broadhurst.
 Parallel integer relation detection:
 Techniques and applications.
 Mathematics of Computation, 70:1719–1736, 2000.

 For Poisson values, see